 (Brand Name) – (Model Name) – (Season) – (Gender Name) – (What it is) – (Important Marketing Fact) – (Color) – (Material) – (Other Important specifications, Size, Measurement, Subscription) – (Conditions)

-If you have any question regarding optimizing product title take a look at the anatomy of product title for Google shopping.
+If you have any questions regarding optimizing product titles take a look at the anatomy of product titles for Google shopping.

 “Product image is first that users see even before reading the product title.”

 In fact, product image works as a decision-making factor for a customer whether or not, he even wants to read your product title.
 So you want to make sure they look great and appealing.